On the Berkovich double residue fields and birational models: over CDVF

-Condition (2) depends on the literatures.
-It is not imposed in the usual definition of a simple normal crossing divisor, however, can always be achieved from (1) by further blow-up along components of the possibly non-connected $E_J$'s.
+Condition (2) is not imposed in the usual definition of a simple normal crossing divisor.
+However, it can always be achieved from (1) by further blow-up along components of the possibly non-connected $E_J$'s.